 To secure these devices, users would have to change passwords and other settings away from their default settings, but how practical or likely is that?
 And the manufacturers don’t see it as their responsibility to build security into them.
 The automotive industry is a good example.
 Cars today are stacked with IoT devices.
 Security analyst Sarb Sembhi makes the point that ‘vehicle manufacturers do not regard the security of components as part of their job.’

 Security analyst Josh Corman makes the point ‘There is a big difference between the internet of things and other security issues … If my PC is hit by a cyber-attack, it is a nuisance; if my car is attacked, it could kill me.’
 Hype or reality?
 Modern cars use microprocessors to control and monitor not just engines, but also traction control, suspension and steering systems.

 Our Health under Threat

-Medical devices such as pacemakers can be hijacked too, as Barnaby Jack of IOActive showed recently, ‘to deliver a deadly, 830-volt shock from someone on a laptop up to 50 feet away.’
-The US Department of Homeland Security released an advisory to manufacturers and healthcare organizations warning of security vulnerabilities in the firmware of approximately 300 medical devices from around 40 vendors.
+Medical devices such as pacemakers can be hijacked too.
+Barnaby Jack of IOActive showed recently… ‘To deliver a deadly, 830-volt shock from someone on a laptop up to 50 feet away.’
+The US Department of Homeland Security released an advisory to manufacturers and healthcare organizations.
+It warns against security vulnerabilities in the firmware of approximately 300 medical devices from around 40 vendors.

 The medical appliances included surgical and anaesthesia devices, ventilators, drug infusion pumps, defibrillators, patient monitors and laboratory equipment.
 The vulnerabilities were caused by hard-coded default passwords in all 300 devices.
 Default passwords are the Achilles heel, because they’re easy work for hackers.